Published on 28 May 08

 - how much of the capital gain, or the proceeds, can you roll into Superannuation after 1 July 2007?

-Jo-anne is a director of TaxBytes, a specialised tax training business.
+Jo-anne is a director of TaxBytes, a Knowledge Shop Company, which is a specialised in house tax training business.
 She is a Fellow of the Institute of Chartered Accountants and a Fellow of The Tax Institute and holds a Masters in Taxation from the University of Sydney.
 Jo-anne has been providing tax training to accounting and legal firms since 1994 from first tier firms down to smaller firms.
 She provides monthly tax training to a number of accounting firms throughout Australia.
 She has had extensive experience as a presenter in taxation matters and has been a regular presenter for the ICAA and TTI.

 - Current at